microsoft/vscode-wiki/Performance-Issues.md

 ## Visual Studio Code is sluggish

 If VS Code is slugging when scrolling, moving mouse or typing, please create a performance profile.
 Do the following
+  - Toggle the developer tools Help > Toggle Developer Tools
-  - Select 'More Tools > Performance'.
+  - Select 'Performance'.
 In there click the record button.
   - Scroll, type or any operation leads to the slowness of the UI
   - Let it profile for 30 to 60 seconds, stop it.
   - Save the profile to a file and attach the file to your issue.